Home Theater and High Fidelity Stereo Audio

 Chapter 7 An Acoustical Strategy for the Small Room

-An acoustical small room is a room with a dimension of 56.5 ft or less ... this includes ceiling height.
+A room with a dimension of 56.5 ft or less ... this includes ceiling height ... is an acoustical small room.
 Yes, it's your room.
-This chapter outlines how to minimize the compromises of small room acoustics with a mix of well known principles plus practical solutions.
+This chapter outlines how to minimize the compromises of small room acoustics with a mix of well known principles and practical solutions.

 The acoustical small room